 Purim: More than Just a Jewish Festival

-Purim is a Jewish festival that commemorates the deliverance of the Jewish people from a genocidal plot during the Persian Empire.
-It is celebrated on the 14th day of the Hebrew month of Adar, which usually falls in February or March.
-Let us explore the origins and history of Purim, its traditions as well as its importance.
+Purim is a renowned Jewish festival celebrated to commemorate the deliverance of the Jewish people from a genocidal plot during the Persian empire.
+Purim celebration takes place on the 14th day of the Hebrew month of Adar, which usually falls in February or March.

-One of the main components of Purim celebration is the reading of the Megillah, also known as the Scroll of Esther.
-It is customary to read the Megillah in the synagogue twice, once in the evening and again the following morning.
-During the reading, the congregation is encouraged to make noise and drown out the name of Haman with noisemakers, called graggers.
+The reading of the Megillah is one of the main components of the Purim celebration.
+The reading normally takes place in the synagogue and is read twice.
+Once in the evening and once again in the following morning.
+During the reading, the congregation is encouraged to make noise and drown out the name of Haman with noisemakers known as graggers.

 Festive Meals and Feasting:

 It is also a time for feasting and rejoicing.
-It is traditional to have a Purim Seudah (feast) on day of the festival.
-And it is customary to serve food at the Purim meal that has symbolic meaning linking to the Purim story like hamantaschen which are triangular cookies filled with poppy seeds or other sweet fillings.
+It is traditional to have a Purim Seudah (feast) on the day of the festival.
+Popular Purim food includes hamantaschen which are triangular cookies with poppy seeds or other sweet fillings.
 Kreplach is also popular during this festival.
+It is customary to serve food at the Purim meal that has symbolic meaning linking to the Purim story.
+It is also customary to fast on the day before Purim commemorating Esther’s fasting and prayer.
 Another popular tradition is to serve a vegetarian meal as a nod to Queen Esther who is said to have maintained a veg diet to remain Kosher.

-An important aspect of the festival is matanot l’evyonim which is donating to charity and another important aspect is mishloach manot where you give food baskets to friends and family.
+An important aspect of the festival is mattanot la-evyonim which is donating charity to the poor.
+And another important aspect is mishloach manot.
+It is when you exchange Purim gifts with friends and family, the gifts being baskets of food and drink.
 This practice is a way of promoting unity and friendship among the Jewish community.

 Put on a Costume:

 A unique tradition of Purim is wearing costumes and masks.
 The most widely accepted reason for dressing up on Purim is to replicate Esther hiding her Jewish identity from the king.
 Some people also believe that the tradition originated in Italy.
-Today, people of all ages dress up in costumes, often related to the Purim story, and participate in costume contests and parades dressed up as Queen Esther, King Achaverosh, Mordechai, and Haman.
+Today, people of all ages dress up in costumes, often related to the Purim story, and participate in costume contests and parades.
+Purim costumes include that of Queen Esther, King Achaverosh, Mordechai, and Haman.

 Leave a Reply